openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/ArkData/cj-apis-data_share_predicates.md

 > **Note:**
 >
 > This class is not thread-safe.
-If there are multiple threads in the application simultaneously operating instances derived from this class, ensure proper locking protection.
+If there are multiple threads simultaneously operating instances derived from this class in the application, ensure proper locking protection.

 **System Capability:** SystemCapability.DistributedDataManager.DataShare.Core

-**Initial Version:** 21
+**Since:** 21

 ### init()